What is a Design System?

 Design systems align product teams and foster partnership between development and design.
-As the system evolves, it will need maintenance and governance to keep it operating at full capacity.
+As the system evolves, it will need maintenance and design system governance to operate at full capacity.
 There may come a time in your design career when you are asked to repair or rethink an existing design system.
 It’s going to be messy.
-It’s going to take a lot of time and a lot of energy.
-You’re going to have to unite teams across the organization.
-Designers, developers, product owners, and stakeholders will have to be involved and informed along the way.
-But if you put in the work and stick to it, you’re going to come out on the other side feeling like a champion.
+Designers, developers, product owners, and stakeholders will have to be involved and informed.
+But if you put in the work and stick to it, you will come out on the other side feeling like a champion.

-The steps below break down the process we follow here at Think Company to establish, evolve, or develop processes to maintain Design Systems.
+The steps below break down the process we follow here at Think Company to establish, evolve, or develop strategies to maintain Design Systems and Governance.
 It is a process that has worked well for our teams and clients on projects of all shapes and sizes.

 1. Take a Design Inventory